Pitt-RAS/ras-f1tenth/catkin_ws/src/onboarding/README.md

 * Figures out the min and max value from the data sent over the topic along with their respective angles
 * Publishes to two topics "/min_point" and "/max_point" with their respective distance and corresponding angles

+For this task you will need to know how the information is encoded in the <a href="http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/LaserScan.html">sensor_msgs::LaserScan</a> object.
 The boiler plate source can be found in <a href="https://github.com/Pitt-RAS/ras-f1tenth/tree/main/catkin_ws/src/onboarding/node">node/MinMaxDistance.cc</a>.